-South Carolina has a diversified economic base, including manufacturing, trade, healthcare, services, and leisure/hospitality.
-Businesses have relocated here from all over the world taking advantage of the State's skilled labor force, competitive wages, lower-priced land, excellent port facilities and accessibility to markets, and, in recent years, substantial tax and other economic incentives.
+South Carolina has a diversified economic base including manufacturing, trade, healthcare, services, and leisure/hospitality.
+Businesses have relocated here from all over the world taking advantage of the State's skilled labor force, competitive wages, moderately-priced land, excellent port facilities and accessibility to markets, and, in recent years, substantial tax and other economic incentives.

-Businesses continue to choose South Carolina as a place to locate or expand, and the State of South Carolina is committed to working with employers to meet their workforce needs through state-supported workforce development initiatives.
+Businesses continue to choose South Carolina as a place to locate or expand, and the State is committed to working with employers to meet their workforce needs through State-supported workforce development initiatives.

-During the year ended June 30, 2019, total non-farm employment in the state increased by 54,100 to 2,179,800.
-Industry sectors reflecting gains were Professional and Business Services (+17,800); Manufacturing (+10,500); Trade, Transportation, and Utilities (+6,800); Government (+6,100); Construction (+4,000); Leisure and Hospitality (+3,600); Education and Health Services (+3,500); and Financial Activities (+3,200).
-Declines were experienced in the Mining, Logging, Information, and Other Services sectors (-1,400).
+During the year ended June 30, 2021, total non-farm employment in the State increased by 59,400 (or 2.9%) to 2,118,800.
+Industry sectors reflecting gains were Leisure and Hospitality (30,000); Trade, Transportation, and Utilities (16,200); Education and Health Services (11,800); Government (6,100); Professional and Business Services (2,000); and Financial Activities (300).
+There was no net change within Manufacturing and declines were experienced in Mining, Logging, Information, and Other Services (-5,700) and Construction (-1,300).

-South Carolina's unemployment rate was 3.5% in June 2019, which improved from the June 2018 rate of 3.8%.
-It further improved to 2.9% in September 2019.
-In comparison, the U.S. unemployment rate was 3.7% in June 2019 and 3.5% in September 2019.
+South Carolina's unemployment rate was 4.5% in June 2021, which decreased from the June 2020 rate of 7.7%.
+The State's unemployment rate was 4.1% in September 2021, the most recent month available.
+In comparison, the U.S. unemployment rate was 5.9% in June 2021 and 4.8% in September 2021.

-The South Carolina Leading Index (SCLI) decreased by 0.11 points from June 2018 to June 2019 to 102.44.
-Above the 100 mark, the SCLI forecasts improving economic conditions for South Carolina over the upcoming three to six months.
-The SCLI closed the month of August 2019 at 102.52, the most current month available.
+The South Carolina Leading Index (SCLI) increased by 1.37 points from June 2020 to June 2021 to 103.26.
+Above the 100 mark, the SCLI forecasts generally improving economic conditions for South Carolina over the upcoming three to six months.
+The SCLI closed the month of September 2021 at 102.89, the most recent month available.